Thank you for supporting a rider owned and built company!

 WARNINGS AND ADVISORIES

 1. DO NOT use this rack with any non-LOLO swingouts, hitch adaptors or extensions as this will jeopardize ground clearance, add wobble and damage parts and pads.
 This will void the warranty.
+We've seen them fail and it's not fun.

 2. Use with a class C or larger RV, motor-home is prohibited.
 Use on any trailer is prohibited.
 This will void the warranty.

 3. Be aware of low clearance sections or roads to avoid bicycle contact with ground.
 Use caution when crossing ditches and gullies back wheels may hit.
+Use caution when entering a steep driveway or incline.

 4. Pay attention to overhead height and clearances as wheels may be above the roof line of the vehicle.